jschaeke/qbusMQTT/README.md

 A Qbus EQOweb to MQTT bridge

 #Purpose
-This perl script acts a bridge between an MQTT broker and a Qbus home automation system (Ecoweb).
+This perl script acts a bridge between an MQTT broker and a Qbus home automation system (Eqoweb).
 By doing so, Qbus can be integrated into home automation software solutions such as Domogik, OpenHab, Domoticz,...

 #Documentation
 None so far

 #Installation
-Install perl with all the necessary dependencies (TODO for me to add here), create a qbusMQTT.ini with the properties of the MQTT broker (such as Mosquitto) and Ecoweb.
+Install perl with all the necessary dependencies (TODO for me to add here), create a qbusMQTT.ini with the properties of the MQTT broker (such as Mosquitto) and Eqoweb.

 #Current state
 The code has not been tested yet.